 Measure carefully before cutting the foundation log.
 This is the bottom log in the siding.
 It should fit snugly between the corner logs.
 Use shims to keep it off the floor.
 Usually this spacing is half an inch, but the basic idea is to keep the logs from direct contact with moisture.

-Make sure the tongue of the tongue-and-groove is on top (and not on the bottom) and use a level to make sure that even if the floor slants, the foundation log is perfectly level.
-Nail the bottom course of log siding into the studs, putting at least two nails into each stud.
+Make sure the tongue of the tongue-and-groove is on top (and not on the bottom) and use a 4-foot level to make sure that even if the floor slants, the foundation log is perfectly level.
+Nail the bottom course of the half log siding into the studs, putting at least two nails into each stud.

 Measure between the corners and cut the second piece of log siding.
 Lay it on top of the foundation log and tap the groove onto the lower tongue using a block of wood and your hammer.
 Be certain the fit is tight and the upper log is level.

-Use a nail gun to drive 2½-inch nails at both ends of the log at a 45-degree angle, entering just under the tongue, so the next log hides the nail holes.
+Use a framing nail gun to drive 2½-inch nails at both ends of the log at a 45-degree angle, entering just under the tongue, so the next log hides the nail holes.
 Add nails at least every 24 inches and into studs as possible.
 Continue adding logs in this manner.

 If your wall is longer than the length of your siding logs, cut the logs so as to stagger the seams between the logs.
 Fill visible screw holes with a wood putty of the same color as your log siding.
 When the wall is done, add a matching baseboard.

-Creating the log cabin look is easy using log siding either inside or outside.
+Creating the log cabin look is easy using half log siding either inside or outside.
 It’s simply a matter of measuring, cutting and attaching the log siding properly.